-- 1982 89 Study of Biology at the University of Cologne; graduated at the Institute of Genetics, Dept. of Immunology - 1989 92 Ph.D. poject at the Max Planck Institute for Immunobiology, Freiburg, Germany - 1992 94 Postdoctoral fellow at the Dept. of Preclinical Research at Sandoz Pharma Ltd., Basel, Switzerland - 1994 96 Postdoctoral fellow at the Max Planck Institute for Immunobiology, Freiburg, Germany - 1996 2001 Group leader at the University of Freiburg, Institute of Biology III - 2001 "Habilitation" and Venia Legendi in "Molecular Immunology and Biochemistry" - 2001 2004 Full Professor for "Biochemistry and Molecular Immunology" at the University of Bielefeld - since August 2004 Full Professor for "Molecular and Cellular Immunology" at the University of Göttingen - 2015 2016 President of the German Society for Immunology (DGfl)
+- 1982 89 Study of Biology at the University of Cologne; graduated at the Institute of Genetics, Dept. of Immunology - 1989 92 Ph.D. poject at the Max Planck Institute for Immunobiology, Freiburg, Germany - 1992 94 Postdoctoral fellow at the Dept. of Preclinical Research at Sandoz Pharma Ltd., Basel, Switzerland - 1994 96 Postdoctoral fellow at the Max Planck Institute for Immunobiology, Freiburg, Germany - 1996 2001 Group leader at the University of Freiburg, Institute of Biology III - 2001 "Habilitation" and Venia Legendi in "Molecular Immunology and Biochemistry" - 2001 2004 Full Professor for "Biochemistry and Molecular Immunology" at the University of Bielefeld - since August 2004 Full Professor for "Molecular and Cellular Immunology" at the University of Göttingen - 2012 2016: Member of the DFG Review Panel Section 201 (Basic Research in Biology and Medicine) of the German Research Foundation DFG (Deutsche Forschungsgemeinschaft) - 2015 2016 President of the German Society for Immunology (DGfl) - since 2016: Member of the DFG Review Panel Section 204 (Microbiology, Virology, Immunology) of the German Research Foundation DFG (Deutsche Forschungsgemeinschaft) - since 04/2020: Dean of Research of the University Medical Center Göttingen